cagandhi/SE_Fall20_Project-1/README.md

 ## What things have been done for Phase 1 ?
 - Created the design and architecture of the project
 - Implemented the logic to collect the data in background
-- Implemented the code to generate the graphs to analyse the time spent
+- Implemented the code to generate the graphs to analyse the time spent. ([Current Working Dashboard](https://github.com/oaaky/SE_Fall20_Project-1/blob/master/CodeTimeDashboard.png))
 - Integrated the code with sublime text editor
 - Unit tests
 - Build and Packaging of the plugin